w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 Time presses through us always in the same direction: forward.
 Something up ahead sucks.

-Large cohorts of scientists intermittently attach their names and reputations to documents which urge, more or less:
+Large cohorts of scientists stake their reputations, frequently and with growing urgency, to what is really a very simple requisition:

-> If humankind does not dramatically alter its behavior, most or all of the planet may become uninhabitable.

-Musk minces fewer words:

 > We're really playing a crazy game here...
-We're taking vast amounts of carbon from deep underground and putting [it] in the atmosphere.
+We're taking vast amounts of carbon from deep underground and putting it in the atmosphere.
 This is crazy.
 We should not do this.[^1]

 Butler and Morton might both approve of it put this way: "being ecological", for contemporary human beings, is not an easy thing to be.

-We live inside wicked problems &mdash; global heating, economic and interpersonal inequity, systemic racism, plastic pollution, political corruption, institutional decay, physical and psychological warfare, state-sanctioned brutality, the sixth mass extinction, SARS-CoV-2, nuclear weapons and waste, the bacteriological arms race, soil erosion, ocean acidification, human migration &mdash; just as they live in us.

 In this warming web of stuff and life, what now?